Magnitude 3.2 earthquake rocks Maharashtra's Palghar region

 In February 2019, the Palghar district in northern Maharashtra was hit by a series of minor earthquakes.

-The Palghar district in northern Maharastra was in a state of panic in February as it was rocked by a series of minor earthquakes.
+The Palghar district in northern Maharashtra was in a state of panic in February as it was rocked by a series of minor earthquakes.